Ayushsusheel/Ayushsusheel/README.md

 <h2>
 <i>
 Hi 👋,
-I'm Ayush Susheel final year student currently pursuing B. Tech in CSE with specialization in Big Data from UPES, Dehradun.
+I'm Ayush Susheel a final year student currently pursuing B. Tech in CSE with specialization in Big Data from UPES, Dehradun.
 I'm looking for an opportunity where I can be a valuable asset for an organization to work in & able to provide optimal solutions & work with the team to come up with new ideas to complete the tasks assigned with better results.
 </i><h2>